Notarizing Out-of-State Documents

 Twelve states follow the Uniform Law on Notarial Acts (ULONA or revised RULONA), or other acts, which have similar provisions for accepting out-of-state documents by authorized officials.
 RULONA states that a notarial act performed by an authorized notarial officer in another state, or performed under federal law, or under authority of a federally recognized Indian tribe, has the same effect under the law as if performed by an authorized notarial officer of a RULONA state.

-Alternate Forms of Acknowledgment Accepted
+Alternate Forms of Acknowledgment Accepted in Out-of-State Documents

 In Colorado, the URAA, in CRS 12-55-208 states, in addition to the statutory short forms of acknowledgment listed, the use of other forms of acknowledgment is not precluded.